Dante's Divine Comedy: the journey of a lifetime

 Dante's Divine Comedy: the journey of a lifetime2021 is the 700th anniversary of the death of Dante Alighieri, author of The Divine Comedy.
 This poetic masterpiece still speaks to us – across time and space – about good and evil, suffering and redemption, desire and fulfilment.
 T.S.
 Eliot said that Dante and Shakespeare divide the work between them, “there is no third”.

-In this event we will retrace Dante’s journey in a feast of words and pictures.
-Academic staff from the UWA Language Hub will tell the story of Dante’s journey through Hell, Purgatory and Heaven.
-Come and hear famous extracts of the Comedy read in the ten languages used in UWA academic programmes.
-The evening will be in English, and translations of all extracts - in English and in Italian - will be provided.
-This event will be hosted by John Kinder, Professor of Italian Studies at The University of Western Australia.
+This event retraced Dante’s journey in a feast of words and pictures.
+Academic staff from the UWA Language Hub told the story of Dante’s journey through Hell, Purgatory and Heaven.
+Famous extracts of the Comedy were read in the ten languages used in UWA academic programmes.
+This event was hosted by John Kinder, Professor of Italian Studies at The University of Western Australia.